Kestech87/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Step 1 Create A Virtual Machine in Microsoft Azure & Connect to it using Microsoft Remote Desktop.
+- Step 1: Create A Virtual Machine in Microsoft Azure & Connect to it using Remote Desktop.
-- Step 2
+- Step 2: Install / Enable IIS in Windows WITH CGI and Common HTTP Features

 - Step 3
 - Step 4
 - Step 5